eklem/batr/README.md

 Bundle and test CommonJS and ESM in NodeJS and UMD in the browser with Rollup, AvaJS and Playwright.
 And repeat with GitHub Actions workflow.

+A little blogpost on why I thought Batr was a good idea: [Test setup for JavaScript/web development with less stress and pain— My solution so far: Batr](https://blogg.knowit.no/solutions-no/test-setup-for-javascript/web-development-with-less-stress-and-pain-my-solution-so-far-batr).

 I'm using AvaJS since I want a simple enough test framework and don't want to be too smart about assertions.
 The needs are not that big.
 For UI tests it's good to be a little repetitive.
 If you want to test a sequence of interactions A, B, C and D, then test them all synchronously in one go.
 You'll get to test the transition between the interactions and that the result of interaction A, doesn't screw up interaction B and so on.

 [![NPM version](http://img.shields.io/npm/v/batr.svg?style=flat)](https://npmjs.org/package/batr)